 In 2011, electric vehicle (EV) maker Tesla (TSLA) showed up on my “unbeatable” stock-picking system as a buy at $35 per share.

-But here’s the thing… I didn’t buy Tesla when my system first flagged it.
+But here’s the thing… I didn’t buy Tesla when my system first flagged it in 2011.
+Since then, it’s skyrocketed over 7,000%.
 It’s one of the biggest mistakes of my investing career.

-And today, I’ll share the lessons I learned from missing out on Tesla – and whether the company is still a buy at current prices…
+And today, I’ll share the four lessons I learned from missing out on Tesla – and how you can use them to find the next hot technology company…

 The Big Money Loves Outliers

-Most people don’t know this, but just 4% of stocks have accounted for nearly all the profits of the market each year for the past 100 years.
+Most people don’t know this, but just 4% of stocks have accounted for nearly all the profits of the market each year (beyond Treasurys) for the past 100 years.

 Now, I call these stocks outliers.
 The companies are unique in their business… grow sales and earnings at high rates… and have big profit margins.